-It is proposed that GaPSC Rule 505-3-.92 K-5 MATHEMATICS ENDORSEMENT PROGRAM, dated July 1, 2021, be REPEALED and that a new rule with the same number and title be INITIATED.
-The new rule incorporates the new K-5 Mathematics standards published in 2020 by the National Council of Teachers of Mathematics (NCTM) and sunsets the portfolio review process for converting the former Early Childhood (ECE) Mathematics Endorsement to the K-5 Mathematics Endorsement used to qualify educators for the K-5 endorsement salary stipend.
+It is proposed that GaPSC Educator Preparation Rule 505-3-.92 K-5 MATHEMATICS ENDORSEMENT, dated August 15, 2023, be REPEALED and that a new rule with the same number and the same title be INITIATED.
+The new rule includes the current program content standards.